Cities Skylines Strategy of City Planning

-Cities Skylines Realistic City
+Cities Skylines Planning Tips

 So, you know what parts of the map are reserved for different districts.
 But how to get rid of the grid and build a realistic city?
 Well, I have some advice here.
 Remember the anchors?
 Your terrain has ones as well.
 And so you need to make full use of them as it happens in real cities.
-Here are some cities skylines layout tips on what to use as an anchor:
+Here are some Cities Skylines layout tips on what to use as an anchor:

 - Hills are a good place for some elite low-density residential areas with curvy roads.
 Remember that the speed of vehicles depends on the angles of your road.
 Also, there can be some beautiful road to a landmark or park placed on the top of the hill with a cable car station.

 - Forests may be used for industry or for natural parks.
-Keeping the default piece of forest, integrating it into the city environment and adding some footpaths may be a good idea for a part.
+Keeping the default piece of forest, integrating it into the city environment, and adding some footpaths may be a good idea for a part.

 - Rivers may define the angle of your roads thanks to the river bank form, and sure every next street may repeat the angle.

-- A lake may be surrounded by a ring road that provides your citizens with access to the waterfront, fishing points or a natural park with kayaks.
+- A lake may be surrounded by a ring road that provides your citizens with access to the waterfront, fishing points, or a natural park with kayaks.

-- Don’t be lazy and use different shapes of blocks, place curvy roads and switch styles.
+- Don’t be lazy and use different shapes of blocks, place curvy roads, and switch styles.